ramokz/phantom-camera/documentation/docs/follow-modes/overview.md

 <template v-slot:propertyDescription>

 Allows for multiple nodes to be selected.
-Can also dynamically readjusting itself to keep multiple targets within view, should they start to spread out.
+Can also dynamically readjusting itself to keep multiple targets within view should they start to spread out.

 </template>
 </PropertyCore>